 Continue to make TKR recovery a part of your life.
 Dedicate time each week to maintaining a healthy and strong knee as part of a total body workout.

-Visit the gym on a regular basis and find an activity like swimming or cycling that is good for you and your knee.
+Visit the gym on a regular basis and find a non impact activity like swimming or cycling that is good for you and your knee.

 Choose your activities wisely and don’t think that your new knee will allow you to be a kid again.